 Before the Service Begins

 Mourners usually arrive 10–15 minutes before the service is due to start.
 The funeral director will guide the family in and help seat everyone appropriately.
-It's worth knowing that crematorium slots are typically booked in 30- or 45-minute intervals, though some crematoria offer longer bookings for an additional fee.
+It's worth knowing that crematorium slots are typically booked in 30- or 45-minute intervals, though some crematoria offer longer bookings for an additional fee — use our funeral cost calculator to understand typical cremation costs in your area.
 Your funeral director will have arranged this in advance.

 The coffin — which may have been brought directly from the funeral home or carried in a hearse — will either already be resting on the catafalque (the raised platform at the front of the chapel) or will be brought in at the start of the service, often carried by pallbearers.